Sitting down? You’re in for a shock with these foods you think are vegan….but aren’t!

 By Chiara Spagnoli Gabardi

-It’s usually pretty easy for vegans to know what to avoid: slabs of meat and cheese are pretty obvious, and any vegan worth their Himalayan rock salt knows it’s best to ask whether things like restaurant soup broths were made with animals, or if even plates of steamed veggies come slathered in butter.
+It’s usually pretty easy for vegans to know what to avoid, you’d think.
+I mean, slabs of meat and cheese are pretty obvious!
+And any vegan worth their Himalayan rock salt knows it’s best to ask whether things like restaurant soup broths were made with animals, or if even plates of steamed veggies come slathered in butter.

-But then there are those foods that we think of as being 100% plant derived, but thanks to modern food processing, somehow animals get involved.
-Why?
+Then there are those foods that we think of as being 100% plant derived.
+But thanks to modern food processing, somehow animals get involved.
 Why?

-While I can’t answer that question, I can answer which foods you think are vegan, but aren’t.
+While I can’t answer that question, I can answer which foods – and drinks – you think are vegan, but aren’t.
 You may be surprised!